 You can add talk show host Ellen DeGeneres to our list of celebrities who promote bottled water.
 Ellen is the newest sponsor of Vitamin Water, joining the ranks of other celebrities like 50 Cent and American Idols Kelly Clarkson and Carrie Underwood.

-It’s hardly surprising that yet another celebrity is promoting bottled water, but it has come as a shock to many of Ellen’s fans, who temper their criticism with kindness.
+The bottled water debate has been going on for some time, so it’s hardly surprising that yet another celebrity is promoting bottled water.
+However, it has come as a shock to many of Ellen’s fans, who temper their criticism with kindness.

 For instance, Beth Terry over at Fake Plastic Fish began her article thusly: “I love Ellen, but I want her to dump her bottled water advertising contracts.”